brinterwastaken/everforest-neovim/README.md

 3. Open neovim.
 Run `:PlugInstall` and restart neovim once its done.
 4. Run `CocInstall coc-json coc-clangd coc-discord-rpc` to install coc plugins, and `:CocCommand rpc.enable` to enable discord rpc,
 ### Recommended- Use with neovide (https://github.com/neovide/neovide)
-(For Neovide, use Iosevka Nerd Font or edit line 54 in init.vim to change the font)
+(For Neovide, use Iosevka Nerd Font or edit line 54 in init.vim to change the font, and use --multigrid)